 More About the Butter

-Splurge for a more expensive butter.
-You want butter that has a higher fat and lower water content.
+Splurge on a more expensive butter.
+You want butter with a higher fat and lower water content.
 We prefer using European unsalted butter.
-If you are using salted butter you can omit the addition of salt to the flour mixture.
+If you are using salted butter, you can omit the addition of salt to the flour mixture.

 Grating the butter.
-Using the large holes of a box grater, or with a food processor with a medium shredding disk, grate the frozen butter.
-There are pros and cons for both methods: grating by hand does take longer but there is less “butter waste” than you would get using the food processor.
-If using a box grater you might need to stick the butter back in the freezer for 10-15 minutes since it will begin to warm up as you grate it.
+Using the large holes of a box grater or a food processor with a medium shredding disk, grate the frozen butter.
+Both methods have pros and cons: grating by hand takes longer, but there is less “butter waste” than using the food processor.
+If using a box grater, you might need to stick the butter back in the freezer for 10-15 minutes since it will begin to warm up as you grate it.
 Cover the grated butter and stick it back in the freezer as you prepare the dough.

 Keep the butter cold.
-Warm butter will combine with the flour resulting in a tougher pastry without the flaky layers.
-Cold butter creates layers within the flour so as the pastry bakes the butter melts creating steam resulting in tender flaky layers.
-During the folding and rolling process, if you notice the butter getting warm and mushy, place it in the freezer for 20 minutes.
+Warm butter will combine with the flour, resulting in a tougher pastry without flaky layers.
+Cold butter creates layers within the flour, so as the pastry bakes, the butter melts, creating steam, resulting in tender, flaky layers.
+If you notice the butter getting warm and mushy during the folding and rolling process, place it in the freezer for 20 minutes.

 Pro-tip: Keep everything cold.
 Chill your bowl, bench scraper, and other tools to help keep the dough cold.

-1. Grate the Butter: Working quickly grate the sticks of frozen butter using the large holes of a box grater or using a food processor with a medium shredding disk.
-If the butter gets too soft place it back in the freezer for 20 minutes.
+1. Grate the Butter: Working quickly, grate the sticks of frozen butter using the large holes of a box grater or a food processor with a medium shredding disk.
+If the butter gets too soft, place it back in the freezer for 20 minutes.

-2. Toss Butter with Flour: Place grated butter back in the freezer for 10 minutes and then toss with 2 tablespoons of all-purpose flour until coated.
-Return butter to the freezer.
+2. Toss Butter with Flour: Place grated butter back in the freezer for 10 minutes, then toss with 2 tablespoons of all-purpose flour until coated.
+Return the butter to the freezer.

 3. Combine Ingredients: Whisk together flour, sugar, and salt in a medium bowl.
 Add half of the frozen grated butter and toss to coat.
 Return the remaining butter to the freezer.